Our Complete Guide to Video Annotation

 Architecture and Geospatial Applications

-Video annotation can be used to train computer vision algorithms to identify specific objects such as entire buildings and/or the different levels or wings that make up a building.
-This form of computer vision has many different uses, but it is especially prominent in the security industry.
+Video annotation is vital in aerial and geospatial applications.
+It can train computer vision algorithms to identify specific objects, such as entire buildings and/or the different levels or wings that make up a building.
+This computer vision form has many uses, but it is especially prominent in the security industry.

 Traffic Management

-Computer vision is especially helpful in the management of traffic and video annotation can be used to train AI algorithms to identify features such as vehicle number plates.
-In this way, computer vision can analyze a video stream frame by frame to identify specific vehicles in traffic so that processes like toll collection, fining and congestion management can be automated.
+Computer vision is constructive in the management of traffic, and video annotation can be used to train AI algorithms to identify features such as vehicle number plates.
+In this way, computer vision can analyze a video stream frame by frame to identify specific vehicles in traffic so that processes like toll collection, fining, and congestion management can be automated.

 Manufacturing